 Where is Square Root function found in Excel?

-As we discussed in the above section, this function falls under Math & Trig functions category, thus for this function follow below steps:
+As we discussed in the above section, this function falls under the Math & Trig functions category, thus for this function follow the below steps:

 - Click on Formulas tab.